 The book deals with the trauma of war, collaboration, and Nazi occupation.
 The approach is secular and deeply philosophical.
 While it touches on death and betrayal, the resolution is hopeful and grounded in the power of truth and reconciliation.

 A thoughtful 13 or 14-year-old who enjoys poetry and atmosphere.
-This is for the child who is an observer, perhaps feeling like an outsider due to adoption or race, and who is starting to ask 'Who were you before I knew you?' to their elders.
+This is for the child who is an observer, perhaps feeling like an outsider, and who is starting to ask 'Who were you before I knew you?' to their elders.

 Parents should be aware of the historical context of the Vichy regime in France.
-There is a scene involving a character's suicide in the past that should be discussed to provide emotional context.
+There is a scene depicting a character's suicide.
+Parents should be prepared to discuss the character's motivations and the impact of suicide on those left behind.
 A parent might notice their child becoming unusually quiet after a family gathering or asking pointed questions about why certain relatives don't speak to each other.

 Younger teens (12) will focus on the mystery and the burgeoning romance with Marius.
 Older teens (15-16) will better appreciate the lyrical prose and the ethical ambiguity of the wartime choices made by the characters.